arangodb/velocypack/Jason.md

   - 0x00      : none - this indicates absence of any type and value,
                 this is not allowed in Jason values
+  - 0x01      : empty array
+  - 0x02      : array without index table (all subitems have the same byte length), 1-byte byte length
+  - 0x03      : array without index table (all subitems have the same byte length), 2-byte byte length
+  - 0x04      : array without index table (all subitems have the same byte length), 4-byte byte length
-  - 0x01      : array without index table (all subitems have the same byte length)
+  - 0x05      : array without index table (all subitems have the same byte length), 8-byte byte length
-  - 0x02      : array with 1-byte index table entries
+  - 0x06      : array with 1-byte index table offsets, bytelen and # subvals
-  - 0x03      : array with 2-byte index table entries
+  - 0x07      : array with 2-byte index table offsets, bytelen and # subvals
-  - 0x04      : array with 4-byte index table entries
+  - 0x08      : array with 4-byte index table offsets, bytelen and # subvals
-  - 0x05      : array with 8-byte index table entries
+  - 0x09      : array with 8-byte index table offsets, bytelen and # subvals
+  - 0x0a      : empty object
-  - 0x06      : object with 1-byte index table entries, sorted by
+  - 0x0b      : object with 1-byte index table offsets, sorted by
-                attribute name
+                attribute name, 1-byte bytelen and # subvals
-  - 0x07      : object with 2-byte index table entries, sorted by
+  - 0x0c      : object with 2-byte index table offsets, sorted by
-                attribute name
+                attribute name, 2-byte bytelen and # subvals
-  - 0x08      : object with 4-byte index table entries, sorted by
+  - 0x0d      : object with 4-byte index table offsets, sorted by
-                attribute name
+                attribute name, 4-byte bytelen and # subvals
-  - 0x09      : object with 8-byte index table entries, sorted by
+  - 0x0e      : object with 8-byte index table offsets, sorted by
-                attribute name
+                attribute name, 8-byte bytelen and # subvals
-  - 0x0a      : object with 1-byte index table entries, not sorted by
+  - 0x0f      : object with 1-byte index table offsets, not sorted by
-                attribute name
+                attribute name, 1-byte bytelen and # subvals
-  - 0x0b      : object with 2-byte index table entries, not sorted by
+  - 0x10      : object with 2-byte index table offsets, not sorted by
-                attribute name
+                attribute name, 2-byte bytelen and # subvals
-  - 0x0c      : object with 4-byte index table entries, not sorted by
+  - 0x11      : object with 4-byte index table offsets, not sorted by
-                attribute name
+                attribute name, 4-byte bytelen and # subvals
-  - 0x0d      : object with 8-byte index table entries, not sorted by
+  - 0x12      : object with 8-byte index table offsets, not sorted by
-                attribute name
+                attribute name, 8-byte bytelen and # subvals
+  - 0x13-0x17 : reserved
+  - 0x18      : null
+  - 0x19      : false
+  - 0x1a      : true
-  - 0x0e      : double IEEE-754, 8 bytes follow, stored as little
+  - 0x1b      : double IEEE-754, 8 bytes follow, stored as little
                 endian uint64 equivalent
-  - 0x0f      : UTC-date in milliseconds since the epoch, stored as 8 byte
+  - 0x1c      : UTC-date in milliseconds since the epoch, stored as 8 byte
                 signed int, little endian, two's complement
-  - 0x10      : external (only in memory): a char* pointing to the actual place in memory, where another Jason item resides, not allowed in Jason values on disk or on the network
+  - 0x1d      : external (only in memory): a char* pointing to the actual place in memory, where another Jason item resides, not allowed in Jason values on disk or on the network
-  - 0x11      : minKey, nonsensical value that compares < than all other values
+  - 0x1e      : minKey, nonsensical value that compares < than all other values
-  - 0x12      : maxKey, nonsensical value that compares > than all other values
+  - 0x1f      : maxKey, nonsensical value that compares > than all other values
-  - 0x13      : null
-  - 0x14      : false
-  - 0x15      : true
-  - 0x16-0x1f : reserved
   - 0x20-0x27 : signed int, little endian, 1 to 8 bytes, number is V - 0x1f,
                 two's complement
   - 0x28-0x2f : uint, little endian, 1 to 8 bytes, number is V - 0x27